ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Disease Settings

 The _Disease Settings_ file contains the parameters that define the behaviour of the disease.
 Within this file, the user can change the following quantities:
-  * The parameters to the distribution used to sample the duration an individual will spend in a given virus compartment.
+  * The parameters of the distributions used to sample the duration an individual spends in a given virus compartment.
   * The likelihood of a test producing a false negative or false positive result.
   * The distribution used to sample the duration a test takes to be administered.
-  * The distribution used to sample the duration a test results takes to be delivered.
+  * The distribution used to sample the duration a test result takes to be delivered.
   * The parameters to determine the probability of being exposed through an interaction.
   * Proportion of population randomly infected per day.

  <img src="diseaseSettings.png" alt="Contacts File" width="400">

-**Figure 3.** Example disease settings file
+**Figure 3.** Example _Disease Settings_ file

-Figure 3 shows the contents of an example _diseaseSettings.json_ file.
-For entry defining the duration an individual spends in a virus compartment and the testing durations, there is a corresponding _mean_ and _max_ field.
+Figure 3 shows the contents of an example _Disease Settings_ file.
+For each entry defining the duration an individual spends in a virus compartment and the testing durations, there is a corresponding _mean_ and _max_ field.
 These correspond to the mean and maximum values that parameterise the chosen distibution, specified by the _progressionDistribution_ field.

 The _progressionDistribution_ field accepts the follow distributions:
 * GAUSSIAN